 The axillary vein which is the vein segment between the subclavian and the brachial vein is an extra-thoracic structure which lies deep to the pectroralis major muscle and is a component of the anterior wall of the axilla.
 The upper limb drains to the central venous system by means of axillary vein which becomes the subclavian vein as it travels above the first rib towards the thoracic inlet.
 The subclavian vein lies anterior to the artery on the anterior aspect of the first rib when it crosses over it. medial to the first rib, the vein is considered an intra-thoracic structure.

 The subclavian vein arches over the anterior aspect of the pleural dome while lying directly behind the medial 1/4 of the clavicle.
 This portion of the vein is relatively constant but accessing has more risk of a pneumothorax in view of close proximity to the lung apex.
 Furthermore, inserting a pacemaker lead in this segment carries the risk of lead crush from the the subclavius muscle / first rib as they lie very close.
-The tip of the coracoid process can be felt deep within the lateral part of the deltopectoral triangle.The axillary vein is said to lie deep to the pectoral is major muscle at a point two finger breadths below the tip of the coracoid process.
-However this is difficult to palpate in most people unless they are very thin.
+The tip of the coracoid process can be felt deep within the lateral part of the deltopectoral triangle.The axillary vein is said to lie deep to the pectoral major muscle at a point two finger breadths below the tip of the coracoid process.
+However this is difficult to palpate in most people unless they are very thin or emaciated.

 Some Practical Tips :